-- (a) The commission will not necessarily be the political centre for all development activities.
-But it will arguably need to have a key role in monitoring (- someone has to collect the data!).
-The Commission is no longer (if it ever was) a niche actor.
-It can take the lead in all political areas and consequently, defining its six priority areas as previously attempted in the Development Policy Statement of 2000 does no longer make sense.
-The approach was rightly abandoned with the European Consensus on Development of 2005. - (b) When Commission or any Member States takes the lead in a sector, loyalty to decisions taken by the lead will have to be practised.
+- a) The Commission will not necessarily be the political centre for all development activities.
+But it will need to have a key role in monitoring (- someone has to collect the data!).
+The Commission is no longer a niche actor, if it ever was.
+It can take the lead in all political areas and consequently, defining its six priority areas as previously attempted in the Development Policy Statement of 2000 no longer makes sense.
+The approach was rightly abandoned with the European Consensus on Development of 2005. - b) When the Commission or any member states take the lead in a sector, loyalty to decisions taken by the lead will have to be practised.
 This requires trust among European actors.
-The often practised blame-game ("Brussels got it all wrong" as if Member States have no say there) is not a receipt for success.
+The often practised blame-game ("Brussels got it all wrong" as if member states have no say there) is not a recipe for success.
 Common European values are often pointed to, which indeed can be agreed to by everyone.
 However, they are only to some extent helpful in development cooperation.
 Because wanting to foster democracy does not yet answer the question of "how much participation at what time in which process"?
 What exactly does good governance include or would actors rather want to start with good enough governance?
 And what do European publics say about these points?

 This does not have to be a contradiction.
 Sufficient financial supply might help and be necessary in development cooperation.
-Yet, in itself, it might also not be a sufficient condition for successful -meaning: effective- aid programmes.
+Yet in itself, it might also not be a sufficient condition for successful - meaning: effective - aid programmes.
 So mechanisms for overall coordination in a country are required - and these EU-coordinations will add to the already long list of issues to be coordinated.
-Additionally, it has to be kept in mind that mandates of in representations in partner countries vary, which -beyond any political agenda- is likely to make coordination in-country difficult.
+Additionally, it has to be kept in mind that mandates in representations in partner countries vary, which - beyond any political agenda - is likely to make coordination in-country difficult.

-(c) And thirdly: why would the EC have a development policy if that was not the preferred cooperation framework for European donors?
-The setup of donor interests, however, varies among donors within specific partner countries.
+c) And thirdly: why would the EC have a development policy if that was not the preferred cooperation framework for European donors?
+The setup of donor interests varies among donors within specific partner countries.
 While the EU is apparently mostly regarded as the key foreign policy framework for a number of donors (Germany, Spain, etc), others also see alternative cooperation frameworks (the UK and Commonwealth, the Nordics, France).
 There are good historic reasons for this and it is not necessarily a problem, but it poses at least a challenge to coordination of Member States with different levels of information and interests.

 The code of conduct is flexible enough to accommodate for these challenges.
 But it will be difficult to focus on sectors (i.e. pulling out of existing cooperation).
-Concentration of activities is a challenge to all actors, best induced by clear preferences of partner countries).
-And it will probably be virtually impossible to pull out of countries and shift to other, probably more difficult partners! (foreign policy interests prevail).
+Concentration of activities is a challenge to all actors, best induced by clear preferences of partner countries.
+And given the prevalence of foreign policy interests, it will probably be virtually impossible to pull out of countries and shift to other, probably more difficult partners!

-6.3.
-The pending EU budget revision in 2008
+6.3 The pending EU budget revision in 2008